Achievable logoAchievable logo

 • The greater the workload, the more fatigue accumulates.

-• Delayed recovery increases risk of overtraining.
+• Delayed recovery increases the risk of overtraining.

 Stimulus-fatigue-recovery-adaptation theory